x3l51/LanDeviceScanUtil/README.md

 If you want to have an email sent everytime an unknown device is being discovered in the network, do the following:

-Run the script as a cronjob every minute.
+Run the script as a cronjob every minute or so.
 To do so, download the script with:

     sudo wget https://raw.githubusercontent.com/x3l51/LanDeviceScanUtil/master/network_scan_email_compare.py